pymupdf/PyMuPDF/docs/tutorial.rst

 subject        subject
 ============== =================================

-.. note:: Apart from these standard metadata, **PDF documents** starting from PDF version 1.4 may also contain so-called *"metadata streams"*.
+.. note:: Apart from these standard metadata, **PDF documents** starting from PDF version 1.4 may also contain so-called *"metadata streams"* (see also :data:`stream`).
 Information in such streams is coded in XML.
 PyMuPDF deliberately contains no XML components, so we do not directly support access to information contained therein.
 But you can extract the stream as a whole, inspect or modify it using a package like `lxml <https://pypi.org/project/lxml/>`_ and then store the result back into the PDF.
 If you want, you can also delete these data altogether.

 .. note:: There are two utility scripts in the repository that `import (PDF only) <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/csv2meta.py>`_ resp. `export <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/meta2csv.py>`_ metadata from resp. to CSV files.